Directions and industry requirements are regularly updated

 Communicating with passengers

-Employers and self-employed drivers should display signage in vehicles for passengers on actions they can take to slow the spread of coronavirus (COVID-19).
+Employers and self-employed drivers should display signage in vehicles for passengers on actions they can take to slow the spread of COVID-19.
 Commercial Passenger Vehicles Victoria has a poster for this purpose.

 Drivers should be made aware of, and inform passengers of the following:

-- The importance of good hygiene practices and physical distancing to reduce the risk of exposure to coronavirus (COVID-19).
+- The importance of good hygiene practices and physical distancing to reduce the risk of exposure to COVID-19.

 - Where possible, passengers who are unwell or travelling to their location of mandatory quarantine or self-isolation should use a personal mode of transport, or transport dedicated for this purpose (such as transport provided for people returning from overseas).